From cot to bed

 Making a safe move from cot to bed

-Whichever cot to bed option you choose, some simple precautions and planning can help keep your child safe:
+Whichever cot-to-bed option you choose, simple precautions and planning can help keep your child safe:

 - If you choose a single bed, use bed rails to stop your child falling out of bed.

-- Keep the area on and around the bed or mattress clean and clear of soft toys, bean bags and anything else that might suffocate your child.
+- Avoid having heavy blankets or quilts in the bed.
+Keep the area on and around the bed or mattress clean and clear of soft toys, bean bags and anything else that might suffocate your child.

-- If your child wears a baby sleeping bag in the cot, think about whether you’ll keep using it once he’s sleeping in a bed.
+- If your child wears an infant sleeping bag in the cot, think about whether you’ll keep using it once they’re sleeping in a bed.
 There’s a higher risk of falls and injuries when children wear baby sleeping bags in bed.
+You could dress your child in ‘onesie’ pyjamas for warmth instead.

-Here are some tips for making a successful change from cot to bed:
+Here are tips for making a successful change from cot to bed:

 - Tell your child how proud you are.
 After all, moving into a bed is an exciting step towards being a big kid!

-- Tell your child all about the plans to set up the new bed – and make sure she knows it’ll be fun.
+- Tell your child all about the plans to set up the new bed – and make sure they know it’ll be fun.

 - Get your child to help you set up the new bed.
-If it seems like a fun idea, take him shopping to choose the bed or bedding.
-Let him watch while you move the furniture in the bedroom.
-Children feel happier if they’ve had a say in the move too.
+If it seems like fun, take your child shopping to choose the bed or bedding.
+Let your child watch while you move the furniture in the bedroom.
+Children usually feel happier when they’ve had a say in the move too.

-- Why not throw a big-bed party and celebrate the move to the big bed?
+- Throw a party and celebrate the move to the big bed.

 Moving into a big bed can be unsettling for your child.
 A new bedtime routine might ease the change: